gravitoon/Numeral-Analysis/README.md

 # Numerical Analysis

 Copyright (C) 2023 Jose Luis Paredes.
-All Rights Reserved.
 You may use, distribute and modify this code.
 Please attribute the algorithms used in the code to the book authors.

 The code is this repository is based on the reading of the book